ozwaldorf/carburetor/docs/home.md

 ## carburetor\.config\.accent

-Global accent color to use\.
-Any catppuccin accent is valid
+Theme accent color to use